jimblom/sha204-Breakout/readme.md

 ## What's here?
 In the *hardware* directory, you'll find the Eagle design files - board and schematic - as well as a pdf version of the schematic.

-In the *firmware* directory, you'll find an Arduino directory.
-In that directory you'll find a *libraries* directory which houses the **ATSHA204 Arduino Library** as well as example code to demo what it can do.
+In the *sha204_library* directory, you'll find the **ATSHA204 Arduino Library** as well as example code to demo what it can do.

 ## What is the Atmel ATSHA204?
 The Atmel ATSHA204 is an optimized authentication chip that includes a 4.5Kb EEPROM.
 This array can be used for storage of keys, miscellaneous read/write, read-only, password or secret data, and consumption tracking.
 Access to the various sections of memory can be restricted in a variety of ways and then the configuration locked to prevent changes.